 To create a wardrobe that feels more modern, you can also play around with the material of your doors.

+Natural and textured materials, such as wood and fluted finishes, maintain a timeless and relaxed feel.
 Dark colours such as dark blues and greens also continue to be a big trend in home improvements.

 If you're considering taking the plunge, make sure you consider your appetite for maintenance (and painting skills) – these wardrobes will need occasional touch-ups to keep them looking as good as new.